zackforbing/ruby-submissions/1602/night_writer/template.md

 ### 3. Test-Driven Development

 * 4: Application is broken into components which are well tested in both isolation and integration
-* 3: Application uses tests to exercise core functionality, but has some gaps in coverage or leaves edge cases untested.
+* 3: Application uses tests to exercise core functionality but leaves many common edge cases untested.
-* 2: Application tests some components but has many gaps in coverage.
+* 2: Minor mutations to the implementation code, such as swaping characters, changing `<` to `<=`, placing `true` into a conditional, or deleting a line of code which break the functionality do not cause any tests to fail.
 * 1: Application does not demonstrate strong use of TDD

 ### 4. Breaking Logic into Components